Popular Front of India: Murder of rival organization members

 In 2012, the Kerala government informed the Kerala High Court, in an affidavit, that PFI had active involvement in 27 murder cases, mostly of cadres of CPI-M and RSS.
 In 2014, it again submitted before the Kerala High Court that activists of the NDF/PFI were involved in 27 communally motivated murder cases, 86 attempt to murder cases and in 106 communal cases registered in the state.
 The affidavit was filed in response to a petition filed by Thejas, spokesperson of PFI in the State, challenging the refusal of the government to give government advertisements to the daily.
 A carpenter Abid Pasha was arrested for six murder cases.
 He had links with PFI.

 On 6 July 2012, N. Sachin Gopal, a student of Modern ITC, Kannur and the district leader Akhil Bharatiya Vidyarthi Parishad, was allegedly stabbed by members of the CFI and PFI.
 Student leader Vishal was murdered.
 Gopal later died of his injuries at KMC Hospital in Mangalore on 6 September 2012 A Special Investigation Team (SIT) was formed to investigate the case.

 In February 2019, at least 1 member of PFI was arrested for murdering Ramalingam, a member of PMK after an argument with some Muslims about conversion activities.
 In August 2019, charges were framed against 18 members of PFI.
-Investigations claimed that Ramalingam was murdered as part of a conspiracy after he tried to interfere in the conversions lead by the Dawah team of PFI.
+Investigations claimed that Ramalingam was murdered as part of a conspiracy after he tried to interfere in the conversions led by the Dawah team of PFI.
 In August 2021, the key conspirator Rahman Sadiq was arrested for the murder who was in hiding since 2 years.

 On 21 May 2022, in a rally organised by PFI in Alappuzha, Kerala called "Save the Republic", a child sitting on the shoulder of another person raised the slogan “Hindus should keep rice for their last rites and Christians should keep incense for their last rites.
 If you live decently, you can live in our land and if you don’t live decently, we know Azadi (freedom).
 Live decently, decently, decently.”

 After a video of the rally went viral, Alappuzha Police arrested the district president of PFI along with another activist.
 Police stated that the child cannot be booked due to the Juvenile Justice Act, but his parents instigated him.
 On the same day as the rally, Bajrang Dal had taken out a bike rally against terrorism.
 FIR was registered against Bajrang Dal members as well.